 If you're interested we want to hear from you.

 Find out more and register your interest

-The Queensferry Crossing is Scotland’s biggest transport infrastructure project in a generation and will safeguard and improve a vital connection in the country's transport network.
-A new 1.7 mile (2.7km) bridge across the Firth of Forth is the most eye-catching element but the scheme also involves major improvements to the road network in the east of Scotland.
+The Queensferry Crossing was Scotland’s biggest transport infrastructure project in a generation and a vital connection in the country's transport network.

-It will change the way people travel between Edinburgh and Fife and beyond by increasing reliability, improving journey times, easing congestion and offering better connections.
-The project uses innovative methods and cutting-edge technology and materials to pioneer techniques in civil engineering and construction.
+The project used innovative methods and cutting-edge technology and materials to pioneer techniques in civil engineering and construction.

 If you want to know more about civil engineering, then you're in the right place.
 Our What is civil engineering section contains a wealth of information, including: